matrs/cli_tools/README.md

 # cli_tools
-Scripts for a variety of things All include a Command Line Interface.
+Scripts for a variety of things.
+All include a Command Line Interface.
 `Python` scripts have help that can be accessed by:
 ```terminal
 $ python script.py -h